top of page

 What We Do

-We help people with a broad range of sex and relationship problems and issues.
+We help people with a broad range of sex and relationship concerns, problems and issues.

 We are committed to helping you to understand your situation or condition, identify your options, and provide or arrange for the most capable professional help you may need.
 As humans, our bodies, hearts and souls yearn for profound intimate experiences and rewarding relationships.
 But achieving these aims is not always simple, easy, or intuitive.

-We also help people to make good relationships and sexual experiences even better.
-We are committed to helping you explore, enrich and deepen your already satisfying sexual and relationship life.
-We support your desire for sex that is meaningful to you and even sacred.
+And of course we help people to make good relationships and sexual experiences even better.
+We a can help you explore, enrich and deepen your already satisfying sexual and relationship life.
+We will support your desire for sex that is meaningful to you - and even sacred.

-We offer an environment that is confidential, non-judgmental, shame-free, sensitive and caring.
+We provide an environment that is confidential, non-judgmental, shame-free, sensitive and caring.
 We respect and honor the lives, experiences and belief systems of those who come to us.
+Sex therapy doesn’t have to be scary and there is no reason to be ashamed.
+We're committed to understanding YOU and your unique felt needs and desires.
 We care about you.
-Sex therapy doesn’t have to be scary and there is no reason to be ashamed.
-We are committed to understanding YOU and your unique felt needs and true desires.

 We routinely work with “lifestyle,” kink, and so-called complex, difficult situations and cases.
-Of course, we have always worked with persona of all gender identities and sexual orientations.
+Of course, we have always worked with persons of all gender identities and sexual orientations.

 Couples kiss